francescoraves483/ms-van3t-CAM2CEM/README.md

 - a new CSV file, named `gps-raw-tc-log<n>.csv`, where `<n>` is the number of vehicles in the current SUMO trace (the default trace has 10 vehicles).
 - several `.pcapng` files, inside which you will find several Wireshark captures containing the messages exchanged by the vehicles.
 The CEM messages will be labeled as `BTPB`, as there is currently no Wireshark dissector for this proposed message type.

-In this sample application, the transmission power has been set to a value such that all the vehicles can communicate with all the others, to enable a reliable computation of the Packet Delivery Ratio.
-A new version, enabling the evaluation of the PDR according to the 3GPP TR36.885 V14.0.0 standard for any value of *txpower*, is currently under development and it should be available soon (this metric is already available in the main ms-van3t version).
+This sample application is also able to output an average latency and overall Packet Reception Ratio (PRR) metric (computed around a given baseline for each transmitting vehicle), for the selected scenario, thanks to the *PRR supervisor* module (available inside `ns-3.33/src/automotive/model/Measurements`).
+This data can be saved to a CSV file with the `--csv-log-cumulative <filename>.csv` option.
+The option `--baseline` can instead be used to tune the PRR baseline (in meters), following the [3GPP TR 36.885 specifications](https://www.3gpp.org/ftp/specs/archive/36_series/36.885/).

 ## C-V2X

 The 3GPP C-V2X Mode 4 access technology sample application relies on a V2V scenario with eight regulated intersections.
-All the vehicles are configured to send both CAMs and CEMs.
+All vehicles are configured to send both CAMs and CEMs.

 The simulation can be started with: